Croc (2000 video game)

-Croc is a 2000 platform game developed by British studio Virtucraft and published by THQ under license from Fox Interactive and Argonaut Games for the Game Boy Color.
-It is a remake of the 3D platform game, Croc: Legend of the Gobbos, and features similar gameplay taking place in a 2D environment.
-The game follows the eponymous character, a crocodile named Croc, as he sets out on a quest to save a race of furry creatures called Gobbos from the evil Baron Dante.
-The game was released on 6 June 2000 to mixed reviews from critics.
+Croc is scrolling platform game for the Game Boy Color (GBC) developed by British studio Virtucraft with assistance from Argonaut Games and published by THQ under license from Fox Interactive.
+Released on 6 June 2000, it is a 2D remake of the 1997 3D platform game Croc: Legend of the Gobbos with similar gameplay.
+The game follows Croc, a crocodile, on a quest to save a race of furry creatures called Gobbos from the evil Baron Dante.
+The game received mixed reviews from critics.
+A second game for the GBC, Croc 2, was released in 2001, based on the 1999 game of the same title.